kapetan-io/querator.html/docs/intro.md

 ## Installation

-See our [Getting Started Guide](/docs/getting-started) for detailed installation and setup instructions.
+See our [Quick Start Guide](/docs/quick-start) for detailed installation and setup instructions.

 ## API Reference